Rahulvenky09/Rahulvenky09/README.md

 - 👋 Hello Everyone,
 I’m Rahul Venkatesh .
-I am an aspiring engineer with interest in areas such as Industrial Automation, Instrumentation and Robotics.
+I am an aspiring engineer with interest in areas such as Electrical Controls, Automation, Instrumentation and Robotics.

 Instruments have always fascinated me since my childhood.
 I have always wondered since childhood how does each instrument possess unique behaviour and differeent characteristics.
 This piqued my interest in pursuing Bachelor’s degree in Electronics and Instrumentation Engineering during my